geoflows/dclaw/docs/src/background.md

 - Software implementations

-Any indivudual simulation run with the D-claw model requires the specification of parameter values (physical and numerical), and initial and boundary conditions.
+Any individual simulation run with the D-claw model requires the specification of parameter values (physical and numerical), and initial and boundary conditions.